mnchapel/packy/README.md

 # PackY

 PackY is a simple and intuitive software for creating batch file archives.
 A common use case is to archive the configuration files of installed software in separate containers but grouped together in a single folder.
-This projet is currently under development and this page will be updated later with more information.
+This project is currently under development and this page will be updated later with more information.

 ## Installation